Skip to content

 • void clear(): Clear the value of the string

-• long find(string, int): Returns the index, where a substring was found, starting from a start index
+• long find(string, unsigned int): Returns the index, where a substring was found, starting from a start index

-• long find(string, long): Returns the index, where a substring was found, starting from a start index
+• long find(string, unsigned long): Returns the index, where a substring was found, starting from a start index

 • bool contains(string): Checks if the string contains a substring